datadryad/dryad-app/app/views/layouts/_faq.html.md

 Most types of files can be submitted (e.g., text, spreadsheets, video, photographs, code) including compressed archives of multiple files.
 View additional guidance on preservation-friendly file types.
 <ul>
     <li>
         Dryad does <strong>not</strong> accept submissions that contain personally identifiable human subject information.
 Human subjects data must be properly anonymized and prepared under applicable legal and ethical guidelines.
-Please see additional guidance on <a href="https://datadryad.org/docs/HumanSubjectsData.pdf">human subjects data</a>.
+Please see <a href="https://datadryad.org/docs/HumanSubjectsData.pdf">additional guidance on human subjects data<span class="pdfIcon" role="img" aria-label=" (PDF)"></span></a>.
     </li>
     <li>
         Dryad does <strong>not</strong> accept any files with licensing terms that are incompatible with the
         <a href="http://creativecommons.org/publicdomain/zero/1.0">Creative Commons Zero waiver</a>.
-For more information,
-        please see <a href="https://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/">Why Does Dryad Use CC0?</a>
+For more information, please see <a href="https://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/">Why Does Dryad Use CC0?</a>
     </li>
     <li>
       For software scripts and snapshots of software source code, files can be uploaded via Dryad and published at Zenodo, which allows public software deposits with version control for the ongoing maintenance of software packages.
-      If you are only seeking to store code, software, and/or supplemental information please
-      <a href="https://zenodo.org" target="_blank">visit Zenodo</a>.
+If you are only seeking to store code, software, and/or supplemental information please <a href="https://zenodo.org" target="_blank">visit Zenodo</a>.
     </li>
 </ul>